-Red wine is a very popular accompaniment at a meal and in Italy it is a staple at the dinner table.
-My in-laws are Italian and my father-in-law makes his own wine.
-There is wine at dinner every day at their house.
-One might think this to be too much consumption but the fact is red wine is good for you.
+Red wine is a popular accompanimen with meals especially in the Italian culture where it is pretty much a staple at the dinner table.
+My in-laws are Italian and my father-in-law makes his own wine so there is wine at dinner every day at their house.
+One might think that this is too much alcohol consumption but the fact is - red wine is good for your health!

-Type two diabetes is on the rise in North America and the Western diet is certainly to blame.
+Type two diabetes is on the rise in North America and the Western diet is certainly a factor.
 People with this affliction must be careful to watch what they consume and monitor their sugar intake.
-However, red wine consumption has been proven to have many positive health effects.
+However, red wine consumption has demonstrated many positive health effects.
 Does this mean type 2 diabetics can enjoy a glass of wine regularly?
 The answer is a resounding YES!

 What is Diabetes?

 There are two types of Diabetes; Diabetes type 1 and type 2.
-Type 1 is a condition where the pancreas does not produce any insulin whereas in type 2 the pancreas does produce it but there is a malfunction.
+Type 1 is a condition where the pancreas does not produce any insulin whereas in type 2 the pancreas still produces insulin but there is a malfunction.

 This malfunction has a genetic component but the risk factors are a poor diet that includes a high intake of fat and carbohydrates combined with a sedentary lifestyle.
 High intake of alcohol is also a risk factor.